mohdasif7183/Hack-websites-and-web-applications-like-black-hat-hackers/7part-sqlinjection.md

  Attackers often combine multiple weaknesses to achieve a greater impact.
  SQL Injection can sometimes allow file creation, depending on database permissions.
  Local File Inclusion can allow access to files stored outside the web root.
- Proper file permissions, secure coding practices, and vulnerability remediation are essential to prevent attack chains.

-This exercise highlights the importance of addressing all vulnerabilities, even those that may appear low risk when evaluated individually.
-When combined, seemingly minor weaknesses can create a significantly more serious security exposure.

-This version is suitable for a GitHub project report, lab write-up, or penetration testing documentation.